numberoverzero/bloop/docs/user/engine.rst

 in DynamoDB but not set locally.
 It is **highly** recommended that you review :ref:`save` before changing this option from its default of ``'update'``.

-Setting ``strict`` to ``True`` will prevent queries and scans against LSIs from consuming additional read units against the table.
-By default strict queries are not used; if you select 'all' attributes for a query against an LSI, you will incur an additional read **per item** against the table.
+Setting ``strict`` to ``False`` will allow queries and scans against LSIs to consume additional read units against the table.
+By default strict queries are used.
+If you select 'all' attributes for a query against an LSI without strict enabled, you will incur an additional read **per item** against the table.
 This is also true when selecting specific attributes which are not present in the index's projection.
-While ``strict`` *currently* defaults to False (matching DynamoDB's default behavior) it is **recommended** to always set this value to True if a query or scan against an LSI can or will incur additional reads against the table.

 .. _Strongly Consistent Reads: http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#DDB-Query-request-ConsistentRead